microsoft/pyright/README.md

 Pyright is a work in progress.
 The following functionality is not yet finished.
 If you would like to contribute to any of these areas, contact the maintainers of the repo.

 * Support for generics
+* More complete documentation - especially for configuration options
 * Better validation of type variables used within generics
-* Type inference for Generators and async functions
+* Type inference for generators and async functions
 * Support for type annotations within comments
 * Address the many TODO comments in the code
 * Better handling of function decorators (don't punt on type checking)
-* Better handling of class decorators (don't ignore)
-* Parameter type inference based on default value assignment
-* More complete documentation - especially for configuration options
-* Add numeric codes to diagnostics and a configuration mechanism for disabling errors by code
-* Move error strings out of the main code files so they can be localized
 * Add lots of tests
 * Special-casing @abstract methods so they don't need to return the specified type
 * Validate that @abstract classes are not instantiated
-* Validate that __init__ always has None as return type
-* Validate parameters for other magic functions
+* Validate parameters for magic functions
 * Validate that overridden methods in subclass have same signature as base class methods
 * Verify that exception classes inherit from base Exception
 * Validate await / async consitency
 * Flag assignments to read-only values (None, True, False, __debug__) as errors
+* Add numeric codes to diagnostics and a configuration mechanism for disabling errors by code
+* Move error strings out of the main code files so they can be localized

 ## Contributing